 - 01. Special views, landscapes and floodplain.
 Outlines of medieval 'Town Ditch' and castle form sensitive edge marked by mature hedgerows. - 02.
 Wooded approach to village from the north via raised causeway to Swan Pond, between the 'islands' of the medieval village.
 Important views east and west. - 03.
 Hedgerows and trees at termination of Market Green form characteristic soft edge to historic core. - 04.
 Important views of countryside from Village Green. - 05.
 Elevated contour with trees to back gardens.
 Active and historic farms.
 Valued views of landscape.
 Single row of houses backing on to open fields. - 06.
 Important views to the countryside through breaks in the dense evergreen hedgerow. - 07.
 Delicate edge with views into enclosed fields, provides threshold to the open countryside. - 08.
 Entrance from wide open fields to village from the south, defined by copse of trees. - 09.
 Incomplete edge with views between agricultural buildings. - 10.
 Row of fields defined by tree screens forms wide soft edge on the west side of the village. - 11.
 Open edge to Village College connecting into playing fields. - 12.
-Views to fields contribute positively to character of Home Close.
-50m wide tree band to west. - 13.
+Raised embankment to Home Close with views through trees to open fields. - 13.
 Breaks in tree line reveal suburban quality of Cherry Trees estate.
 Houses, back gardens and fences visible from open fields (see also fig.43).

 - 8.1 New development should sustain the distinctive character of the village edges 1-12 as identified on figure 38.
-The landscape and visual gap between Swavesey and the A14 is particularly important to residents. - 8.2 Opportunities should be taken to further screen the Cherry Trees estate from the surrounding fields with additional trees. - 8.3 Any new development to the east or west should be broadly perpendicular to the main road, to maintain valued and important views.
+It is particularly important to residents that the southern edge (no.8) is maintained and that Swavesey does not grow towards the A14. - 8.2 Opportunities should be taken to further screen the Cherry Trees estate from the surrounding fields with additional trees. - 8.3 Any new development to the east or west should be broadly perpendicular to the main road, to maintain valued and important views.
 It should be screened by trees to form a wide village edge (such as no.10 on fig.38).